Overview of this Lecture / week

 Make sure you complete all the steps in the lab document before next week.

 The future lab exercises for SAS Enterprise Miner are dependent on you completing the SAS tasks for this week.

-Next week will involve some exercises using R. Make sure you have installed R and are familiar with the environment, installing packages and writing some basic R code.
+Next week will involve some exercises using R & Python.
+Make sure you have installed R and Python, and are familiar with the environment, installing packages and writing some basic code.

 Additional Reading Materials